Directions : In questions no. 1 to 10, some parts of the

 (C) RSQP (D) QRSP

-36. The students wanted a holiday, but the
+36. The students wanted a holiday, but the Principal put his foot down and said, ‘No’.

 (A) Asserted his authority